-By accepting any financial aid — scholarships, federal student loan disbursements, payments and otherwise — I certify that I have read the current Award and Planning Guide and authorize CSUN to automatically transfer, from my financial aid, the amounts necessary to pay tuition and other fees/obligations owed to the university.
-If I am a recipient of the Cal Grant B Access Grant, I may rescind this authorization with written notification to the Financial Aid & Scholarship Department.
-I also understand that financial aid award amounts are contingent on availability of funds, which are sometimes subject to change.
-I also recognize, per CSUN guidelines, that I may not receive financial aid (Federal Pell Grant, Cal Grant, Federal Direct Loans, Perkins Loan, Federal Supplemental Educational Opportunity Grant and Federal Work-Study) from another institution while receiving financial aid at CSUN.
+By accepting any financial aid — scholarships, student loan disbursements, payments and otherwise — certify that have read the current Award and Planning Guide and authorize CSUN to automatically transfer, from financial aid, the amounts necessary to pay tuition and other fees/obligations owed to the university.
+If a recipient of the Cal Grant B Access Grant, may rescind this authorization with written notification to the Financial Aid & Scholarship Department.
+Also understand that financial aid award amounts are contingent on availability of funds, which are sometimes subject to change.
+Per CSUN guidelines, may not receive financial aid (Federal Pell Grant, Cal Grant, Federal Direct Loans, Federal Supplemental Educational Opportunity Grant and Federal Work-Study) from another institution while receiving financial aid at CSUN.

 The Financial Aid & Scholarship Department will provide financial assistance and guidance through appropriate communication and learning activities that will empower our students to fulfill their academic aspirations.
 As members of the university community, we will collaborate with other campus departments and the community through partnerships to provide outreach and access services, scholarship resources and educational work experiences to our student population.
 We will strive to teach responsibility through loan counseling and budgeting workshops, while requiring satisfactory academic progress to promote responsible citizenship.

 Payments and Refunds